department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-08-10-The Console UI Will Use Material UI and Adopt Styling from the VA Design System While Isolating Plugin Styling.md

 We will adopt the Material UI + VA Design System Styling utilized by the Lighthouse team, what they have dubbed the **VA Enterprise Design System**.
 This system will comply with all of the brand identity and accessibility standards of the VA Design System.
 The significant difference is that the VA Enterprise Design system has a different end-user base internal to the organization and focuses on software engineering.

+> The significant difference is that the VA Enterprise Design system has a different end-user base internal to the organization and focuses on software engineering.

+**_The actual VA Design System isn't Veteran-specific and can be used to support other users.
+Relying on the "Enterprise Design System" seems like it's going to be just as costly since someone will have to maintain that or you will be stuck with something that might not meet your stated goal of adhering to the core design principles of the VA Design System._**

 We will document how to adopt this system for plugin developers that need to extend the Console UI and don't need additional UI/UX flexibility.
 In addition, we will document how to extend the system for plugin developers who need to offer additional capabilities for visual content presentation within Console UI.
 We will also document how to disable all of the VA Enterprise Design System for plugin developers that need highly customized UI/UX or the need to demonstrate another design system, such as The VA Design System.

 This will 1) allow the Console documentation and use to begin faster than anticipated, and 2) contribute to the formation of an internal “enterprise” design system so that non-veteran-facing tools can also remain consistent.

+**_We on the Design System Team would love to talk with you all about this and figure out how we could support your team better._**

 ## Implementation strategy of VA Design System standards on the Platform Console